-Canadian universities, colleges, research hospitals and non-profit research institutions recognized as eligible by the CFI can apply to this competition of the Biosciences Research Infrastructure Fund.
+Canadian universities, colleges, research hospitals and non-profit research institutions recognized as eligible by the CFI can apply to this competition.
 Institutions wishing to be recognized as eligible to apply for, receive and administer CFI funding must first request confirmation of their eligibility from the CFI before applying to this competition.
-The process, and required supporting documentation, are described in section 3.1 of the Policy and program guide.